-The Cashew nut restaurant just down the street offers a meal plan of 1800 baht per week for a multi course dinner and breakfast.
+The Cashew nut restaurant just down the street offers a meal plan of 1800 baht ($60 USD) per week for a multi-course dinner and breakfast.

-It was tiring to say the least, but it feels good to be forcing ourselves to get back into shape after a year on the road.
+It was tiring, to say the least, but it feels good to be forcing ourselves to get back into shape after a year on the road.

 Let’s hope we can keep up the rigorous schedule because we have to do it all over again tomorrow.